 Community Service Ministry has as its mission to foster community service activities by providing opportunities for direct service and education concerning human needs of the community to members of Holy Cross Parish.
 Formed in 1999, there are currently 300 active parishioners serving in a volunteer capacity.

 The Sneaker Exchange provides shoes and socks to the most needy school children in our community.
 Sneaker Exchange projects have Holy Cross Community Service volunteers meet school children at various local footwear outlets to assist them in purchasing new shoes and socks.
 In many instances, our volunteers see the child receive the first pair of new shoes that they have owned in their lifetime.
-No financial commitment is involved from our volunteers; the individuals in charge of the Sneaker Exchange have raised all funding necessary for the project.
+We expect no financial commitment from our volunteers; the individuals in charge of the Sneaker Exchange have raised all funding necessary for this project.

 Big Brothers/Big Sisters utilizes volunteers in a school based mentoring program.
 Holy Cross Parishioners work one-on-one with a child in grade Kindergarten through Grade 2, one hour a week at the child’s school.
 Training is provided.
 Any caring adult is eligible.

 Habitat for Humanity is an internationally known organization, which provides housing assistance to needy families by constructing and giving a home to families who have undergone extensive financial training.
 Moreover, these families have contributed substantial amounts of sweat equity to the construction of their new home.
 Our Community Service Ministry volunteers assist in various phases of mentoring and construction of the numerous residences presently underway in Indian River County.

 For more information contact Pat Kroger at the parish office (231-0671).